 Tax Risk Management

-Tax considerations impact on all the UK Group’s commercial operations whether these are corporate business taxes based on trade results, VAT and customs duties on the products we buy and sell, employment tax responsibilities when paying staff we employ, or property taxes on the premises from where we trade.
+Tax considerations impact all Bensons’ commercial operations - corporate business taxes arising from financial performance, VAT and customs duties on the products we buy and sell, employment tax responsibilities as a consequence of paying staff we employ, or property taxes on the premises from where we trade.

-Minimising the tax risk also relies heavily on the accounting systems and controls in the underlying businesses.
-The UK Board is responsible for implementing and monitoring these systems and controls, with delegation to the Finance Directors of the subsidiary companies and divisions for the day to day management.
-The internal audit team regularly assesses and tests these controls, and reports to divisional audit committee meetings on a quarterly basis.
-The businesses in the UK Group are also required to complete and maintain risk registers which are discussed at the quarterly audit committee meetings, and in order to comply with the Criminal Finances Act 2017, businesses are required to have in place controls to specifically guard against tax evasion.
-External auditors provide an opinion on the UK Group companies’ results on an annual basis, which includes tax amounts and disclosures.
+The Internal Audit team regularly assess and test these controls and reports to the Audit and Risk Committee meetings on a quarterly basis.
+The Group businesses are required to complete and maintain risk registers which are discussed at the quarterly audit committee meetings, and in order to comply with the Criminal Finances Act 2017, businesses are required to have in place controls to specifically guard against tax evasion.
+External auditors provide an opinion on Bensons companies’ results on an annual basis, which includes tax amounts and disclosures.

-Overall, the UK Group’s appetite for tax risk is low and it structures its affairs based on sound commercial principles.
+Bensons’ appetite for tax risk is low and it structures its affairs based on sound commercial principles.

 Professional opinions are sought from reputable external advisers on matters where the amount of tax involved is significant and the tax treatment uncertain.